LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 If the preceding steps were successful, you can launch
    MonoDevelop by double-clicking the icon in your Applications folder.
-(You won't know what to do with it yet, but at least you can verify that it launches correctly and then close the window.
+(You won't know what to do with it yet, but at least you can verify that it launches correctly and then close the window.)
-   Ctrl-Q is a shortcut.)

 Linux